mchevalier2/cheat_sheets/Matplotlib_Seaborn/Matplotlib_Seaborn.md

         * `cumulative = True` for the cdf
     * `sns.violinplot(x=df['var’])`
     * `sns.boxplot(x, y, data)`
+    * `sns.boxenplot(x, y, data)`
+        * Revisits the boxplot in, in my opinion, something uglier and less easy to understand
     * `sns.swarmplot()`
         * spreads groups of data with the same x horizontally
     * `sns.jointplot`